This article will teach you how to Check, Fix, and remove all Broken Link From Blog to get a better ranking.

 The best way to remove broken links is to do it manually.
 Simply look for where you include the broken link and then delete it.

-Alternatively, for WordPress users, you can install a plugin which will redirect all broken links to another page or post.
+Alternatively, for WordPress users, you can install a plugin that will redirect all broken links to another page or post.

 - What Is A Backlink – Types and Advantages of Backlinks